Leadership in Government Fellowship

 We strongly encourage applications from people who see themselves serving as change agents within government again in the future or are looking to apply their public service knowledge and experience to an advocacy career.
 People of all political parties, ideologies, and levels of government (i.e., city, county, tribal, state, federal) are encouraged to apply.

 Applicants who are uncertain whether some aspect of their proposed project fits within the parameters of the Leadership in Government Fellowship guidelines may submit a brief email inquiry before proceeding with the full application, no later than November 15, 2021, to: OSUSFellowships@opensocietyfoundations.org.

 Please note grants to fellows are considered public information and the fellow’s name and project description will be included in the Open Society Foundations’ tax returns, as per IRS regulations.

-Download and review the complete guidelines and application provided here in the attached PDFs.
-Completed applications must be submitted by July 16, 2019 at 12:00 p.m.
-EDT through the Open Society Foundations' Grantee Communities Portal.
-The Portal will begin accepting materials on May 9, 2019.
-When using the Portal, applicants will need to fill out personal information and must upload two documents:
+Download and review the complete guidelines provided here in the attached PDF.
+Completed applications must be submitted by November 22, 2021 at 12:00 p.m.
+EST through the Open Society Foundations Grant Portal.
+The System will begin accepting materials on September 15, 2021.

 Download the complete guidelines.

 Ameya Pawar2020Ameya Pawar will work to advise and amplify existing public banking campaigns, and to catalyze new ones around the country.

 Ingrid M. Vila-Biaggi2020Ingrid M. Vila-Biaggi will explore policies and solutions to ensure that community empowerment and participation influence the policies used to transition Puerto Rico’s energy sector to sustainable and equitable sources.

 Marissa Jackson Sow2020Marissa Jackson Sow will document, amplify, and mobilize black women human rights activists in the United States.